 While a continent is unstable many regions become disconnected from the lattice system and cannot be captured.
 You can still move through those regions, and their base terminals can be hacked.

 Warpgates will remain unstable for three hours, or until population of 120 players is reached.

 Phase 2 – Warpgates Charging and Events

 Once Warpgates stabilize, they begin charging.
 This process takes about three hours, during which Continental Events will trigger at random.
 Events last for ~30 minutes, and provide an objective for all factions to fight for.
 Players of the winning faction receive several random implants as a reward.

 Currently, there are three Continental Events:

 Event: Aerial Anomaly

 During this event, Aerial Anomalies will randomly spawn close to the center of the continent.
-Being in an aircraft near this anomaly earns points for your faction: 1 point per second per manned aircraft.
+Being in an aircraft inside this anomaly earns points for your faction: 1 point per second per manned aircraft.
 Whichever faction has the most points at the end of the event wins.
 The event can end prematurely if one of the factions accumulates 15 000 points.

 Event: Facility Control